 We are a remote company based in New Zealand with a small team of 3.

-CK and Richard are in Auckland – a city with 50 volcanoes, don’t worry they’re all dormant.
+CK and David are in Auckland – a city with 50 volcanoes, don’t worry they’re all dormant.
 And Amanda is in Nelson, renowned for its stunning natural landscapes.

 Why we do what we do?

 We were annoyed by the lousy software and horrible services offered by some of the big corporates out there.
 They suck.

 We believe in the power of staying small.

 By staying small, we don't have any shareholders, investors, and board members to please.

 By staying small, we can focus on building amazing software and offer the best customer service.

 By staying small, we can have fun while building our own things that other people can use.

 In 2016, CK was helping a New Zealand based company to offer receipt automation.
 He was surprised that he couldn’t find any receipt OCR services that had a simple pricing plan and was easy to integrate with.
 So, he rolled out his own receipt OCR services and Taggun was born.